 Manitoba has a set date for general elections.
 General elections are held on the first Tuesday in October every four years.
-The next provincial election will be held on October 6, 2015.
+The next general election is tentatively scheduled for October 6, 2020.

 Elections Manitoba recommends you apply for an absentee ballot by the second Friday before election day.